khaors/geocompr/main.md

 - The **mlr** tutorials on [Machine Learning in R](https://mlr-org.github.io/mlr-tutorial/release/html/) and [Handling of spatial Data](https://mlr-org.github.io/mlr-tutorial/release/html/handling_of_spatial_data/index.html).
 - An academic paper on hyperparameter tuning [@schratz_performance_nodate].
-- In case of spatio-temporal data, one should also account for temporal autocorrelation when doing CV [@meyer_improving_2018].
+- In case of spatio-temporal data, one should account for spatial and temporal autocorrelation when doing CV [@meyer_improving_2018].

 ## Acknowledgments